 Looking at the evidence we find that data shows r is weakly pro-cyclical, which would cast doubt on the temporary productivity shock story, which predicts countercyclical interest rates.
 This can be reconciled by incorporating the permanent productivity shock story, which does indeed predict pro-cyclical interest rates.
 The data also suggests that real wages are pro-cyclical, from our temporary productivity explanation we can see that this is indeed the case with inter-temporal substitution occurring so that workers work more in period 1 when wages are higher as a result of higher productivity.
 This isn’t the case in the permanent story, where wages in all periods rise such that there isn’t inter-temporal substitution in terms of labour supply.

 So far it would seem that our model doesn’t do a bad job, as measured by its success with data.
 Yet Summers points out that just because a model correctly measures the observed data, doesn’t make it a good, or correct theory.
 We still have no explanation for where these productivity shocks come from, and why there are so frequent.
+You can easily view more details here for the best business strategies.
 According to Fay and Medoff changes in productivity over the business cycle is in fact due to firms hoarding labour during periods of output downturns, meaning that productivity is in fact endogenous to the system which could cause problems with our model.
+Using Business blog you will get all the details and business related blogs.
 They show that the typical US manufacturing plant in the 1980s paid for 8% more worker-hour time than necessary for regular production.
 Moreover, Prescott himself points out that large fluctuations in output occur over short periods of time, with 10% fluctuations not being uncommon in a couple of years.
 He also points out that investment is 6 times as volatile in consumption.
 It is difficult to suggest that our model can predict such high volatility, even if it can explain general cyclical trends.
+This business history blog helps you in the business.